-Banknotes and coins (commonly knows as cash) are the most widely used means of payment in daily transactions, especially at retail level.
-There is, however, growing utilisation of electronic means of payment, a distinguishing feature of developed economies.
+Banknotes and coins (commonly known as cash) are the most widely used means of payment in daily transactions, especially at retail level.
+However, electronic means of payment are increasingly being used in developed economies.

-Cash is a traditional and popular means of payment, characterised by its high security level, practical utilisation, confidentiality and immediate liquidity.
-These characteristics will continue to confer on it a relevant role in the operation of the economy.
+Cash is a traditional and popular means of payment, characterised by its high security level, ease of use, confidentiality and immediate liquidity.
+These characteristics confer on it an extremely important role in the operation of the economy.

-The economic agents should naturally use the different means of payment available in an efficient and rational manner, adjusting each of them (cash, cheques and electronic means of payment) to the specific type of transaction, as appropriate.
+The different means of payment available – cash, cheques and electronic means of payment – should be used in an efficient and rational manner, adjusting each of them to the specific type of transaction, as appropriate.